-- The student must follow a comprehensive plan of study assigned by the Doctor of Education Office. - The student must complete all coursework included in the plan of study. - The student must successfully present his/her doctoral dissertation to colleagues and faculty as scheduled. - 4.
-An Application for Graduation, signed by the student, Director of Ed.D. program, and Associate Vice President for Graduate Affairs, must be filed with the Graduate Office and the Records Office in the semester prior to the term in which the student intends to graduate. - Students must pay the required graduation fee.
+- 1. The student must follow a comprehensive plan of study assigned by the Doctor of Education Office. - The student must complete all coursework included in the plan of study. - The student must successfully present his/her doctoral dissertation to colleagues and faculty as scheduled. - 4.
+An Application for Graduation, signed by the student, Director of Ed.D. program, and Associate Vice President for Graduate Affairs, must be filed with the Graduate Office and the Records Office in the semester prior to the term in which the student intends to graduate.
+For doctoral students to be considered eligible to participate in commencement ceremonies, the student must submit the committee approved final dissertation to the Ed.D. office by January 31, to start the final steps of the dissertation. - 5.
+Students must pay the required graduation fee.
 Students are encouraged to participate in the graduation ceremony scheduled the first Tuesday evening after the last Saturday in April of each academic year.
 Students must notify the Associate Vice President for Graduate Affairs and the Director of Records if they choose not to participate.
-Students must pay the graduation fee whether they attend commencement or not. - All graduate students must have a 3.0 cumulative grade point average in order to graduate from the program.
+Students must pay the graduation fee whether they attend commencement or not. - 6.
+All graduate students must have a 3.0 cumulative grade point average in order to graduate from the program.

-Credits will not be considered for transfer into the Ed.D. program in Leadership in Teaching and Learning, with the exception of the Methods of Inquiry I course.
+Credits will not be considered for transfer into the Ed.D. program in Leadership in Teaching and Learning, with the exception of the Statistics and Methods I course.